easafe/purescript-flame/docs/events.md

 init :: Tuple Model (Maybe Message) init = model :> Just Loading
 ```

 `display` renders the view with the modified model without leaving the `update` function, which is again a little more straightforward.

-But juggling record update functions can quickly turn messy, specially if we are using records as a model.
-For that reason, helper functions are provided to modify only given fields:
+But juggling model update functions can quickly turn messy, specially if we are using records.
+For that reason, helper functions are provided to modify only given fields

 ```haskell
 diff' :: forall changed model.
 Diff changed model => changed -> (model -> model)